 - Don’t be afraid to challenge the status quo

-- See boring, uninspiring tasks as challenges as you never know where they might lead you
+- See tedious, uninspiring tasks as challenges as you never know where they might lead you

 - When it comes to jobs and companies, it invariably comes down to cultural fit so don’t beat yourself up if you don’t manage to secure an offer

-- Try avoiding people who have detrimental impact on your life
+- Try avoiding people who have a detrimental impact on your life

-- All things being equal, the simplest explanation normally tend to be the right one
+- All things being equal, the simplest explanation usually tend to be the right one

 - Not everybody is capable of maintaining a professional approach to work

 - It is easy to be a micromanager but far harder to be an inspirational, likeable manager

 - You don’t need to sweat to prove a point and nor does it make you more authoritative